 This novel programme is run in partnership with local world-leading veterinary research institutes the Animal and Plant Health Agency (APHA) and the Pirbright Institute.

 Our MSc Veterinary Microbiology programme provides students with an in-depth understanding of veterinary infectious diseases and their associated impact on man.
 As well as taught components, it offers students unique specialist practical training in the diagnosis of important viral and bacterial diseases of global importance.

-This novel programme will provide you with an in-depth understanding of veterinary infectious diseases and their associated impact on man.
-You will acquire an excellent grounding in molecular biology, immunology and microbiology relevant to the study of veterinary microbiology.
-This will lead on to the study of the complex mechanisms of host/microbe interactions that are involved in the pathogenesis of specific animal diseases.
-This will provide insights into diagnosis and interventions, such as vaccines, essential for disease control.
+On this novel programme, you will acquire an excellent grounding in molecular biology, immunology and microbiology relevant to the study of veterinary microbiology.
+This will lead on to the study of the complex mechanisms of host/microbe interactions that are involved in the pathogenesis of specific animal diseases, and will provide insights into diagnosis and interventions, such as vaccines, essential for disease control.

-This programme is a full-time programme, intended mainly for graduates and those already working in veterinary diagnostic/research laboratories.
+This is a full-time programme, intended mainly for graduates and those already working in veterinary diagnostic/research laboratories.
 Staff from other laboratories who want to enhance their understanding of the role of microorganisms in animal health and disease will also benefit.
 This includes pharmaceutical research personnel, policymakers, veterinarians, public health personnel and environmental biologists.

 The programme consists of nine taught modules totalling 135 credits, practical modules (split over two weeks) worth 15 credits, and a research project worth 30 credits.

 Most modules are offered as standalone short courses.
 The fee structure for short courses is different to that for registered students, and details may be obtained via admissions enquiries, please refer to the contact details on this page.